narcode/codeklavier-web/README.md

 php example:
 ``php -S localhost:1234``

-and then visit `localhost:1234` on you favourite server/
+and then visit `localhost:1234` on you favourite browser